VenuMeda/sw-code-challenge/Readme.md

 # Overview

-Nasa Web Server Log Analyzer is a python based pyspark Application developed for SecureWorks Coding Challenge.
+NASA Web Server Log Analyzer is a python based pyspark Application developed for SecureWorks Coding Challenge.
 This app parses webserver logs, cleans, and builds, caches a dataframe for further analysis.
 Goal is to

 - Fetch top K visitors(hosts) per each day